PlayNetwork/RedisShake/README.md

 - What does this project do

 	This project essentially connects to a source redis cluster, and does its best to push data to a destination Redis cluster, in this case from our datacenter to the cloud.
 - Why we did it

-	At the time of writing there was a requirement to Get some data from a Redis Cluster in our data center to the cloud.
+	At the time of writing there was a requirement to get some data from a Redis Cluster in our data center to the cloud.

 	The reason we have to use this synchronization app is that in our datacenter we have Oracle stored procs that get synchronized to a Redis cluster in the local Redis cluster.
-Having this data as reliably as we can in aws Allows for more stable and quick devellopment of features for the Dev Team.
+Having this data as reliably as we can in aws allows for more stable and quick devellopment of features for the Dev Team.

 - How we containerize it